 The Chime Credit Builder Secured Visa® Credit Card is currently one of the best ways to quickly rebuild your credit.
 On their website they say their card can increase your credit score by an average of 30 points.
 It’s also a no brainer from a cost perspective because the card has no annual fee, no interest, no minimum security deposit, and there is no credit check to apply.

 You may want to read: Chime Bank Review 2023: Is It Right for You?

 Applied Bank® Unsecured Classic Visa® Card

 By using the Applied Bank® Unsecured Classic Visa® Card responsibly, those with bad credit can steadily improve their credit score.
 To open this unsecured credit card, you will have to pay several non-refundable fees, including a one-time fee of $89.
 Additionally, the annual fee starts at $75 and lowers to $45 in the second year.
 However, you can enjoy your entire first year with the card free of monthly charges.
 In the second year, this monthly charge then increases to $6.25 and continues on for all subsequent years.
 Even though the fees are steep, this card does not require a security deposit.

 Monthly Credit Reports Help You Build Credit Quickly

-At 29.99%, this unsecured credit card has one of the highest interest rates of the top five top choices.
+At 29.99%, this unsecured credit card has one of the highest interest rates of the ten top choices.
 This means that in order to save money on interest, you should try to make full payments each month, as opposed to the minimum payment.
 This card is a winner if you want to build your credit fast because it automatically sends your information to three different credit bureaus each month.
 However, some of the cons to this unsecured credit card include the low credit limit of $300, no grace period, and lack of a rewards program.

 Fit Mastercard® Credit Card